Fasih5757/Algebraic-Vision-AI/README.md

 # 📜 License

+## License

-This project is developed for educational, research, and learning purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-Feel free to fork, modify, and contribute.
+Copyright © 2026 Fasih Ud Din